trackcord/discord-reddit/README.md

 ### Configuration

-Edit the `config.ts` file with your settings:
+Edit the `src/config.ts` file with your settings:

 - `redditSession`: Your Reddit session cookie
 - `redditToken`: Your Reddit token